yyle88/done/README.zh.md

 most of the time we write a go code, we need to handle the error return value.

-it wastes a lot of time and code lines.
+while the error handling logic wastes a lot of time and code lines.

 ```
 res, err := xxx()